 Hummingbirds are the primary birds that play a role in pollination in North America.
 Their long beaks and tongues draw nectar from tubular flowers.
 Pollen is carried on both their beaks and feathers.
-Regions closer to the tropics, with warmer climates, boast the largest and the greatest number of native plants to support their need for food.
-A number of hummingbirds spend the summer in British Columbia.
+Regions closer to the tropics, with warmer climates, boast the largest number of hummingbird species and the greatest number of native plants to support their need for food.

 Hummingbirds can see the colour red; bees cannot.
 Many tropical flowers grown as annuals, along with native woodland edge plants, attract hummingbirds.
+There are a number of hummingbirds that spend the summer in British Columbia.